microsoft/vscode-node-azure-pack/README.md

 ![Device login prompt](signinprompt.png)

+> Note: You may be prompted for access to your computer's secure credential storage service (e.g. Keychain Access on MacOS or Windows Credential Manager) so you don't need to sign in every time you start VS Code.

 ## Azure Explorer

 Once signed in, you can access your Azure resources through the Azure Explorer.
 If you have not signed into Azure yet, or if you don't have an Azure subscription, you can click on the approriate links.